wenjie2wang/splines2/README.md

      splines2::ibs  280.47  327.5  361.18  368.46  385.61  1877.6  1000  a

 The function `ibs::ibs()` returns the integrated B-splines instead of the integrals of spline basis functions.
-So we applied the same coefficients to the basis functions from `splines2::ibs()` for equivalent results, which was still much faster than `ibs::ibs()`.
+Thus, we applied the same coefficients to the basis functions from `splines2::ibs()` for equivalent results, which was still much faster than `ibs::ibs()`.

-For natural cubic splines (based on B-splines), `splines::ns()` uses QR decomposition to find the null space of the second derivatives of B-spline basis functions at boundary knots, while `splines2::naturalSpline()` utilizes the close-form null space derived from the second derivatives of cubic B-splines, which produces nonnegative basis functions (within boundary) and is more computationally efficient.
+For natural cubic splines (based on B-splines), `splines::ns()` uses the QR decomposition to find the null space of the second derivatives of B-spline basis functions at boundary knots, while `splines2::naturalSpline()` utilizes the closed-form null space derived from the second derivatives of cubic B-splines, which produces nonnegative basis functions (within boundary) and is more computationally efficient.